RQI Circuit 2026

 RQI Circuit Stockholm - Opening Remarks

-T. Rick Perche (Nordic Institute for Theoretical Physics) Jerzy Paczos (Stockholm University) Germain Tobar (Stockholm University)
+T. Rick Perche (Nordic Institute for Theoretical Physics) Germain Tobar (Stockholm University) Jerzy Paczos (Stockholm University)

-The RQI Circuit Stockholm will start at 1pm CEST on May 29th.
+The RQI Circuit Stockholm will start at 10am CEST on May 29th.
 The local organizers are Jerzy Paczos and Germain Tobar.

 Guilherme Franzmann